Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Dutton Park, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates that Dutton Park has experienced approximately 30 dwellings receiving development approval annually.
-Over the past five financial years, between FY-21 and FY-25, around 153 homes were approved, with an additional 4 approved so far in FY-26.
-The average number of new residents arriving per new home over these five years is approximately 0.6 per year.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Dutton Park averaged around 30 new dwelling approvals each year.
+Over the past five financial years (FY-21 to FY-25), an estimated 153 homes were approved, with another 4 approved so far in FY-26.
+This results in approximately 0.6 new residents per year per dwelling constructed during this period.

 Frequently Asked Questions - Development